David Beck (musician)

 David Beck is an Australian drummer.
 Along with Jamie Oehlers and Paul Grabowsky he was nominated for ARIA Award for Best Jazz Album in 2008 with Lost And Found.
 He was a member of Australian jazz ensemble Frock from 1996-2016.

+Beck was also the drummer for the group Birtles Shorrock Goble, which comprised the original singers and songwriters of Little River Band.